akheron/typera/docs/apiref.md

 Signature: `Parser.headers(codec)`

-Validate the request headers according to the given non-exact [io-ts] codec.
+Validate the request headers according to the given [io-ts] codec.
 Respond with `400 Bad Request` if the validation fails.
 The result will be available as `request.headers` in the route handler.

 Header matching is case-insensitive, so using e.g. `X-API-KEY`, `x-api-key` and `X-Api-Key` in the codec will all read the same header.
 However, the parse